Inclusive Learning Needs

 In Learning Support we look at the whole student and how we can best support them in their learning, so that they can achieve their own potential.
 Students are identified in a variety of ways, which can include testing, referrals, observations and information from previous school.

 Teachers are able to support students in their classes as key information and strategies around an individual's specific learning needs are shared with them by Learning Support.
-Where appropriate, Teacher Aide support is also provided in classes.
-Learning Support applies a more discrete approach to working with students and the teacher in the classroom, so that multiple students can benefit from Teacher Aide help.
+Where appropriate, Learning Assistants support is also provided in classes.
+Learning Support applies a more discrete approach to working with students and the teacher in the classroom, so that multiple students can benefit from Learning Assistant help.

 Learning Support also coordinates referrals to outside agencies such as the RTLB service, Ministry of Education, and transitions services when necessary.

-In class Teacher Aide support is provided in our Year 9 and 10 Junior Numeracy Programme (JNP) and Junior English Literacy (JEL), and our Applied Science Programme (ASC).
+In class Learning Assistant support is provided in our Year 9 and 10 Junior Numeracy Programme (JNP) and Junior English Literacy (JEL), and our Applied Science Programme (ASC).
 We also provide whole class support to a range of classes, when the need arises.
-NCEA Level 1 classes that have a Teacher Aide presence are Unit Standards Maths (1MXC), Unit Standards English (IENU) and English with Internals (1ENI).
+NCEA Level 1 classes that have a Learning Assistant presence are Unit Standards Maths (1MXC), Unit Standards English (IENU) and English with Internals (1ENI).

 Specialist support is provided in our new PATH programme, which offers real world literacy and numeracy learning, as well as social skills and executive functioning skill development.
 This allows students to progress their learning from where they are currently on in their educational journey.
 We track and support students through to leaving school for a course and/or employment.